samiakouk/VirtualFileSystem/README.md

 As a user navigates through the file system, you must keep track of the current inode folder location.
 Note: in blue are user specified names or parameters
 1. help
  ○ Prints the following menu of commands
 2. pwd
  ○ Prints the path of current inode
-○ Hint: Use a Stack based implementation
 3. ls
  ○ Prints the children of the current inode (if folder, error otherwise) ○ Each line shows: filetype (dir/file), filename, size, date ○ ls sort: order by descending file size, use bubble sort
 4. mkdir foldername
  ○ Creates a folder under the current folder
 5. touch filename size
  ○ Creates a file under the current inode location with the specified filename, size, and current datetime
 6. cd
  ○ cd foldername: change current inode to the specified folder ○ cd filename: return an error
  ○ cd .. changes current inode to its parent folder
  ○ cd - changes current inode to the previous working directory ○ cd changes current inode to root
  ○ cd /my/path/name changes the current inode to the specified path if it exists
 7. (find foldername) or (find filename) (Bonus point 0.5 !"#$%&'()*+,-) ○ Returns the path of the file (or the folder) if it exists ○ You should print all matching paths.
 The same name may exist in different locations ○ Starts the search from the root folder
 8. mv filename foldername ((Bonus point 0.5 !"#$%&'()*+,-)
  ○ Moves a file located under the current inode location, to the specified folder path ○ The specified file and folder have to be one of the current inode’s children (an error is returned otherwise)
 9. (rm foldername) or (rm filename)
  ○ Removes the specified folder or file and puts it in a Queue of MAXBIN=10 ○ The specified file or folder has to be one of the current inode’s children (an error is returned otherwise)

-○ Hint: Use a Queue based implementation
-10. Implement mv and rm on arbitrary inode locations ((Bonus point 0.5 !"#$%&'()*+,-) ○ The inode and destination folder are specified using a path ○ Examples:
+10. Implement mv and rm on arbitrary inode locations
+ ○ The inode and destination folder are specified using a path ○ Examples:
    ■ mv /user/contact.txt /system/tmp ■ mv /user/tmp /user/
    ■ rm /user/contact.txt
    ■ rm /user/tmp
 11. size foldername or filename
  ○ Returns the total size of the folder, including all its subfiles, or the size of the file
 12. emptybin
  ○ Empties the bin
 13. showbin
  ○ Shows the oldest inode of the bin, including its path
 14. recover (Bonus point 0.5 !"#$%&'()*+,-)
  ○ Reinstates the oldest inode back from the bin to its original position in the tree (if the path doesn’t exist anymore, an error is returned)
 15. Exit
  ○ The program stops.
 If you implement the bonus feature then the filesystem is saved in the format of the vfs.dat example